knickoriuk/Crab-Game/README.md

 ## Ideas:
  - Play a two or three tone sound effect when picking up sea stars/clams/sea horse, and when dying
- - Could get rid of `world` struct altogether, replacing it with $s0